mecomedia/vue-audio-okapi/README.md

 | failedUpload     | Function | Callback function that is called when upload failed. |
 | customUpload     | Function | Custom upload function that expects the audio blob as parameter.
 Returns true when successful, false when error. |

-The data sent to the server is encoded in the WAV format.
+The data sent to the server is encoded in the MP3 format.

 ## Compatibility